-- 2.10.1 Text Box: Identify steps that the Eligible Entity has taken or will take to reduce costs and barriers to deployment.
-Responses may include but not be limited to the following: - a.
+2.10.2 Text Box: Identify steps that the Eligible Entity has taken or will take to reduce costs and barriers to deployment.
+Responses may include but not be limited to the following:

+- a.
 Promoting the use of existing infrastructure. - b.
 Promoting and adopting dig-once policies. - c.
-Streamlining permitting processes.
+Streamlining permitting processes. - d.

-- d.
 Streamlining cost-effective access to poles, conduits, easements. - e.
 Streamlining rights of way, including the imposition of reasonable access requirements.

-A wide variety of factors contribute to cost and barriers in network deployment with many being market driven, including exponentially rising prices of labor, material and equipment.
+market driven, including exponentially rising prices of labor, material and equipment.
 The BDO has no place in regulating these private market activities; however, the BDO and the state of Texas as a whole have taken an aggressive stance in striving to reduce regulatory barriers that could drive up deployment costs.
 As noted in detail below, efforts thus far have included considerations for use of existing infrastructure, adopting dig-once (joint trench) policies, streamlining permitting processes and facilitation of cost-effective access to poles, conduits, easements and rights of way, including the best use of potential reasonable access requirements.

-The BDO's efforts to reduce barriers to deployment have largely been through the collaborative work of the Statewide Working Group.
+The PDO's efforts to reduce barriers to deployment have largely been through the collaborative work of the Statewide Working Group.
 This Working Group consists of 24 organizations, including statewide nonprofits representing covered populations, associations representing local and regional governments, state agencies, Tribal nations, and industry representatives.
 Group members have participated in monthly discussions, provided written input, continually promoted data collection tools and provided feedback on program planning and design, including ways that Texas can support eligible subgrantees in reducing costs and barriers to deployment.